lililill/apollo-otherDB/docs/en/deployment/quick-start-docker.md

 ## II.
 Starting Apollo Configuration Center

 Execute `docker-compose up` in the docker-quick-start directory, the first execution will trigger downloading images and other operations, you need to be patient and wait for some time.

+> If you are using a machine with an ARM architecture, such as a Mac M1, execute `docker-compose -f docker-compose-arm64.yml up`

 Search all the logs starting with `apollo-quick-start` and see the following logs indicating a successful start.
 ```log